simonsteele24/PhysicsFinalProject/README.md

 - (Press B when picking up) Throw
 - (LT + A when sprinting) Long Jump
 - (LT when in the air) Ground Pound
+- (Press A and quickly change direction) Side Jump

 Rules